mila-iqia/mila-docs/docs/examples/hpo/hpo_with_orion/README.rst

     $ orion plot regret -n orion-example

-More info about Oríon plots in `Oríon documentation
+For more complex and useful plots, see `Oríon documentation
 <https://orion.readthedocs.io/en/stable/auto_examples/plot_4_partial_dependencies.html>`_.